1997 Fender 62 Reissue Jazzmaster, as made famous by Thurston Moore

 How To Use It (1): Yes, I followed the well-trodden path of confusion, when trying to work out the switching options.
 Thank Fender for helpfully sharing what's On and Off in all the combinations here.

 How To Use It (2): It may seem old-fashioned, but there was a time when guitars came with manuals (and a one-year warranty).
-Here's a nice piece of history with the 1965 Jazzmaster Instruction Manual.
+Here's a nice piece of history direct from the Fender archives with the 1959 Jazzmaster Instruction Manual.